SwiftERM Hyper-personalisation for ecommerce email marketing

 What Is An ML Model?

-A machine learning model, or ML model, is a kind of AI model that uses a mathematical formula to make predictions about future events.
+A machine learning model (ML) is a kind of AI model that uses a mathematical formula to make predictions about future events.
 It is trained on a set of data and then used to make predictions about new data.
 Some common examples of ML models include regression models and classification models.

 What Is A DL Model?